pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

 **Host (Paulin):**
 *"If you want a **polished, professional-looking resume** without being a graphic designer, **Canva** is your best friend.

-Rebecca Enonchong built a brand that stood out in the male-dominated tech industry, and **branding matters for your resume too**.
-Canva helps you create a **visually appealing, well-structured resume** that aligns with your personal brand.
+When applying for roles in Africa and tech startups, I found that **visual appeal** helped me stand out.
+Canva lets you create a **visually appealing, well-structured resume** that aligns with your personal brand.

 Best Canva tips:
 - Use **pre-made resume templates**—they’re professional and ATS-friendly.